 So you can use the math formulas above to determine the price per pound of fillet if you have the price per pound of whole fish and yield, or the price per pound of a whole fish if you have the price per pound of fillet and the yield.
 Now say that three times fast.

-Also, remember that the actual yields any fish offers can vary depending on the overall size of the fish, the sex of the fish, what season you are in, and the fishmonger’s skills.
-Larger fish tend to offer better yields.
+Also, remember that the actual yield any fish offers can vary depending on the fish’s overall size, the fish’s sex, the season, and the fishmonger’s skills.
+Larger fish tend to yield better.

 Lower Yielding Fish